Dems tap former Kentucky governor to counter Trump speech

 "American families desperately need our president to put his full attention on creating opportunity and good-paying jobs and preserving their right to affordable health care and a quality education," Beshear said in a statement.
 "Real leaders don't spread derision and division — they build partnerships and offer solutions instead of ideology and blame."

-Republicans have repeatedly criticized the law as too costly and vowed to repeal and replace President Barack Obama's overhaul.
+Republicans have repeatedly criticized the law as too costly and vowed to repeal and replace Obama's overhaul.

 Silva moved to Nevada as a child and contact with former Sen. Harry Reid helped to transform her into an immigration activist.